 Email Applications

-- Typical flow: Cover letter (email body) → Resume (attachment)
+- Typical flow: Cover letter (email body) then Resume (attachment)

-- Recruiter sees: Cover letter first, then decides whether to open resume
+- Recruiter sees: Cover letter first, then decides whether to open the resume

 - Implication: Cover letter must hook interest immediately